Skip to main content

 Minestra

-Traditional vegetable soup with broad beans, peas, artichokes, and small pasta (kusksu).
-Winter specialty showcasing seasonal Maltese vegetables.
+A vegetable soup of broad beans, peas, artichokes, and small pasta (kusksu).
+It's a winter dish that leans on whatever Maltese vegetables are in season.

 Allergens: